zs-rajmanohar/login/README.md

-new version released - 2021.2
+New version released - 11.1